kyma-project/community/concepts/modularization/modularization_overview.md

 ## 1. Kyma Module

-A Kyma module contains all information required to install and run the associated components in a Kyma runtime:
+A Kyma module contains all information required to install and run the associated components in a Kyma runtime.
+One Kyma module can consist of one or more components.
+Typically, a module operator manages the lifecycle of a module and reconciles the associated CRs.

+In a Kyma module, the following assets are bundled into a single container image using the [OCI image specification](https://github.com/opencontainers/image-spec):

 * One or more renderable Kubernetes manifests of the module, based on Kustomize and/or Helm
 * A default configuration for module chart resource installation
-* Optionally, further layers that can enhance, or be required by, the operator of a module
+* Optionally, further layers that can enhance, or be required by, the module operator.

-All these assets are bundled into a single container image using the [OCI image specification](https://github.com/opencontainers/image-spec).

 > **TIP:** Learn how to [build a module](https://github.com/kyma-project/lifecycle-manager/tree/main/samples/template-operator).